 - Undergraduate grade point index

 - GMAT or GRE scores

 - Previous graduate study

 - Work experience

 - 2 Letters of recommendation

 - Application essays:

+What are your vocational objectives and how will your

-- What are your vocational objectives and how will your proposed plan of graduate study relate to them?
+- what are your vocational objectives and how will your proposed plan of graduate study relate to them?

 - Describe a particularly challenging experience, and how you handled that experience.

-- Are there any special circumstances related to your

-- academic record that you think we should consider?
+- Are there any special circumstances related to your academic record that you think we should consider?

 - Interview